GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

    b = \frac{1}{T_c} \frac{\beta}{ P_D( t^{n+1}_D ) - t^{n+1}_D P^{\prime}_D( t^{n+1}_D ) }

 where :math:`\Delta \Phi^A_K( t^n_D ) := p^A - p_K( t^n ) - \rho^A_w g ( z_K - z^A )` is the potential difference between the reservoir cell and the aquifer at time :math:`t^n`, :math:`P_D( t_D )` is the dimensionless pressure evaluated at dimensionless time :math:`t_D`, :math:`P^{\prime}_D( t_D )` is the derivative of the dimensionless pressure with respect to dimensionless time, evaluated at dimensionless time :math:`t_D`.

-The functional relationship of dimensionless pressure, :math:`P_D` as a function of dimensionless time is provided by the user (a default table is also available, see below).
+The functional relationship of dimensionless pressure, :math:`P_D`, as a function of dimensionless time is provided by the user.
+A default table is also available, as shown below.
-The cumulative aquifer flow rate, :math:`W^A( t^n_D )`, is an explicit quantity (i.e., evaluated at :math:`t^n_D`) updated at the end of each converged time step using the formula:
+The cumulative aquifer flow rate, :math:`W^A( t^n_D )`, is an explicit quantity evaluated at :math:`t^n_D` and updated at the end of each converged time step using the formula:

 .. math::
    W^A( t^{n+1}_D ) = W^A( t^{n}_D ) + ( t^{n+1} - t^{n} ) \sum_{f \in A} q^A_f